Close×

 A passport or other authorized security document, such as a Nexus card, is required for all Canadian citizens entering the U.S. by land or sea.

-If you are not a Canadian citizen, it is your responsibility to check with the U.S. Consulate General for entry requirements and fees.
+If you are not a Canadian citizen, it is your responsibility to contact the U.S. Consulate General to find out about entry formalities and fees.

-To learn more about the different documents required to enter the United States or for the latest updates on the border crossing requirements: U.S. Customs and Border Protection.
+To find out more about the various documents required to enter the United States, or for the latest updates on border issues: U.S. Customs and Border Protection.

 Telephone in the United States

-If you plan to make several phone calls during your stay in the United States, it is a good idea to get a calling card.
+If you plan to make several phone calls during your stay in the U.S., it's a good idea to get a calling card.
 If you want to bring your cell phone to your destination, ask your provider about the different plans available.

 Tips